Disclosure: As an Amazon Associate I earn from qualifying purchases. I purchased the product in this review.

 |Switch Speed Rating||Fair||Fair||Fair|

 Prices are from Amazon Product Advertising API, last updated on 2019-05-16.

 Pass Through Charging

-The AUKEY PB-Y14 20000 USB-C uses lithium polymer batteries rather than lithium ion.
-Lithium polymer is more robust, flexible, and allows for a thinner profile.
-They are also less likely to leak and aren’t combustable.
-The trade off is less power per volume and a shorter lifespan.
+The AUKEY PB-Y14 20000 USB-C is one of the thinnest high capacity power banks you’ll find.
+The trade off it a larger than usual footprint.
+It also uses lithium polymer batteries rather than lithium ion.
+Lithium polymer is more robust, flexible, and allows for the thin profile.
+The downside is less power per volume and a shorter lifespan.